Davis Theatre Frequently Asked Questions

-There are several parking options in the downtown area, including the newly constructed Cabarrus County Parking Deck, Visit our Plan Your Visit page for a map and detailed information.
+There are several parking options in the downtown area, including the Cabarrus County Parking Deck, a 614-space deck located at the corner of Corban Avenue SW and Spring Street SW.
+Visit our Plan Your Visit page for a map and detailed information.

 What time should I arrive for the performance?

-Our building opens one hour prior to curtain with a wine and beer garden on the front lawn.
+Our building opens one hour prior to curtain with wine and beer available for purchase on the front lawn or within The Galleries.
 During this time, you can enjoy The Galleries and visit with your friends.
 Make sure to arrive with enough time to park and find your seat.
 Theatre doors open 30 minutes prior to curtain.

 What happens if I arrive late?

 In consideration of the performers and other audience members, you will be asked to wait for an appropriate pause in the program before you will be seated.
 Please plan to arrive at least 15 minutes prior to curtain.

 What should I do if I can’t use my tickets?

 If you are unable to attend, please let us know as soon as possible.
 Our intimate theatre seats 227 guests and we want to be sure that each seat is filled.
 We recommend you give your ticket to a friend or donate your ticket purchase back to the Cabarrus Arts Council.

 If you would like to give your tickets away to a friend, simply send them your e-tix link email or call the box office before 4:00 pm with the new guest information.
 If you donate your ticket purchase, you may consider it a TAX-DEDUCTIBLE donation.
 When requested, a letter will be sent acknowledging your contribution of the price of the tickets.

 What types of concessions are available?